JamesBingo/face/README.md

 and automatically create documentiton, code and test tools.
 An update to the interface (config file) will cause an update to all outputs therefore solving the problem of keeping docs, code and test cases in sync.

 It currently takes a config file and outputs a static web page.
-The plan is to add code and test tools and different format of documents.
+The plan is to add code and test tools.

 # Install